KrzysiekTalarczyk/DevicesManager/README.md

 # DevicesManager.Server
-is a server application for collecting devices information and offers REST API.
+is a server application for collecting device information and offers a REST API.

 How to use API filtering, sorting and pagination:
 GET /Devices